ordo-one/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 consumption and production.
 With the proposed new APIs we can easily add further strategies.

-### Element size dependent strategy

-When the stream's element is a collection type then the proposed high/low watermark backpressure strategy might lead to unexpected results since each element can vary in actual memory size.
-In the future, we could provide a new backpressure strategy that supports inspecting the size of the collection.

-### Deprecate `Async[Throwing]Stream.Continuation`

-In the future, we could deprecate the current continuation based APIs since the new proposed APIs are also capable of bridging non-backpressured producers by just discarding the `WriteResult`.
-The only use-case that the new APIs do not cover is the _anycast_ behaviour of the current `AsyncStream` where one can create multiple iterators to the stream as long as no two iterators are consuming the stream at the same time.
-This can be solved via additional algorithms such as `broadcast` in the `swift-async-algorithms` package.

-To give developers more time to adopt the new APIs the deprecation of the current APIs should be deferred to a future version.
-Especially since those new APIs are not backdeployed like the current Concurrency runtime.

-### Introduce a `Writer` and an `AsyncWriter` protocol

-The newly introduced `Source` type offers a bunch of different write methods.
-We have seen similar types used in other places such as file abstraction or networking APIs.
-We could introduce a new `Writer` and `AsyncWriter` protocol in the future to enable writing generic algorithms on top of writers.
-The `Source` type could then conform to these new protocols.

 ## Alternatives considered

-### Providing an `Async[Throwing]Stream.Continuation.onConsume`

-We could add a new closure property to the `Async[Throwing]Stream.Continuation` which is invoked once an element has been consumed to implement a backpressure strategy; however, this requires the usage of a synchronization mechanism since the consumption and production often happen on separate threads.
-The added complexity and performance impact led to avoiding this approach.

-### Provide a getter for the current buffer depth

-We could provide a getter for the current buffer depth on the `Async[Throwing]Stream.Continuation`.
-This could be used to query the buffer depth at an arbitrary time; however, it wouldn't allow us to implement backpressure strategies such as high/low watermarks without continuously asking what the buffer depth is.
-That would result in a very inefficient implementation.

-### Extending `Async[Throwing]Stream.Continuation`

-Extending the current APIs to support all expected behaviors is problematic since it would change the semantics and might lead to currently working code misbehaving.
-Furthermore, extending the current APIs to support backpressure turns out to be problematic without compromising performance or usability.

-### Introducing a new type

-We could introduce a new type such as `AsyncBackpressured[Throwing]Stream`;
-however, one of the original intentions of `Async[Throwing]Stream` was to be able to bridge backpressured systems.
-Furthermore, `Async[Throwing]Stream` is the best name.
-Therefore, this proposal decided to provide new interfaces to `Async[Throwing]Stream`.

-### Stick with the current `Continuation` and `yield` naming

-The proposal decided against sticking to the current names since the existing names caused confusion to them being used in multiple places.
-Continuation was both used by the `AsyncStream` but also by Swift Concurrency via `CheckedContinuation` and `UnsafeContinuation`.
-Similarly, yield was used by both `AsyncStream.Continuation.yield()`, `Task.yield()` and the `yield` keyword.
-Having different names for these different concepts makes it easier to explain their usage.
-The currently proposed `write` names were choosen to align with the future direction of adding an `AsyncWriter` protocol. `Source` is a common name in flow based systems such as Akka.
-Other names that were considered:

-- `enqueue`
-- `send`

 ### Provide the `onTermination` callback to the factory method